August 3, 2003

 improvement.
 The School Development Program's guiding principles of consensus,

-variations in implementation, and provide school staff and parents with practical
+implementation, and provide school staff and parents with practical experience in modeling

-from 10 SDP schools indicate: a) improved parental and community involvement, b)
+schools indicate: a) improved parental and community involvement, b) positive climate, c)

 Additional Benefits

-Program may also have a positive effect on the surrounding community of some
+School Development Program may also have a positive effect on the surrounding community of

-participating schools.
-Comer et al. (1996) report that some parents involved in the
+some participating schools.
+Comer et al. (1996) report that some parents involved in the school

 Return to top of page